 Windsor is home the HM the Queen.
 Did you know it is the largest working castle in Europe?
-This is where the Queen and Prince Philip escape to regularly from Buckingham Palace.
+This is where the Queen and Prince Philip escaped to in lockdown and where the Queen is happiest.

 Breakfast in Windsor

 Esquires: A lovely cafe on the high st. Time it well and you could probably watch the changing of the guard from here.
 We sat at the window, sun streaming in, right bang opposite the ‘famous’ crooked house.
 Coffee is large, even small is large, and it’s really good – as was the croissant.
 It was a perfect start to our day.

 The only culture you need in Windsor is the castle.
 Not only is it the Queen’s favourite residence, but it totally oozes history through every brick.
 Founded by William the Conqueror, it has been home to 39 monarchs, and is the oldest Royal residence.
 It is also the largest working castle in the world.
 It is so astonishing in its grandeur, elegance and beauty, it takes your breath away.
 You need a few hours – we took 4, to even scratch the surface.